 Which college costs don’t qualify as 529 expenses?

-When you enroll in college, there are fees you’ll need to pay.
-In fact, you might be surprised at how fast student fees add up.
+When you enroll in college, there are many fees involved.
+In fact, you might be surprised at how fast these student fees can add up.

 Every school estimates attendance costs.
 These costs provide an idea of what you can expect to pay when you attend a specific school.

-How much money you can withdraw from your 529 to pay for your living costs are based on the cost of attendance at your chosen school.
-Therefore, you should do your best to avoid exceeding it.
+How much money you can withdraw from your 529 to pay for living costs such as housing and food is based on the cost of attendance at your chosen school.
+Therefore, you should be careful not to exceed this amount.

 It’s easy to stay within estimated costs of attendance when you live on campus and buy a meal plan from the cafeteria.
-But when you live off campus and buy your own food, keep the costs within the cost of attendance at the school.
+But when you live off campus and buy your own food, you must keep the costs within the given cost of attendance at the school.
 In other words, you can’t pay any more to live and eat off campus than you would to live in the dorms and eat in the dining hall, per the school’s calculations.

 If you have questions about your own school’s limit on housing and food costs, ask the financial aid office for the cost of attendance so you have some guidance.